Chief Executive Officer

 Prior to Spirit of America Jim was an Internet entrepreneur.
 He founded Access Media, one of the first Internet media companies, and sold it to SOFTBANK Forums.
 It was later incorporated into Ziff Davis.
 In 2000 and 2001, Jim was named a “Technology Pioneer” by the World Economic Forum.
 Jim has been honored at the Marines Evening Parade.
 He is a member of the Council on Foreign Relations, an Honorary Member of the US Army Civil Affairs Regiment, and a member of State Department’s Stabilization Advisory Council.
 Jim is a contributing author to Warriors and Citizens.
 He has lectured on entrepreneurship at Dartmouth’s Tuck School of Business, the SMU Cox School of Business and USC’s Annenberg School for Communication.
 He has given talks at the TED Conference, the Aspen Institute, the Bush School at Texas A&M and the Fletcher School at Tufts University.
 See Jim’s TED talk here.

 Jim received a BA and graduated with distinction in Economics from Dartmouth College.
 He earned an MBA from the Stanford University Graduate School of Business.
+Jim is the founder and President Emeritus of The Friends of Arjay Miller (FOAM) – Stanford business school’s longest-lived and most active social institution.

 Jim in the news: